 I make and freeze a Salmon Wellington a month in advance and finish off in the oven on the day, and I will also serve another roast meat hot.
 This is the only meat I will cook from fresh, leaving space in my oven for warming veggies and potatoes.

 When it comes to sides, I’m a sucker for pigs in blankets, crispy potatoes and other roasted veg.
-This can all be made in advance, frozen and simply finished off in the oven.
+Besides, this can all be made in advance, frozen and simply finished off in the oven.
 Salads can all be pre-prepared the day before, but avoid adding dressings or cut tomatoes until served.

 Desserts?
 There is an array of desserts that can be made and frozen ahead of time.
-Cheesecake and an Ice cream cake are firm favourites in our household, followed by a cheese and biscuit platter, and a nice drop of port.
+Namely, Cheesecake and an Ice cream cake are firm favourites in our household, followed by a cheese and biscuit platter, and a nice drop of port.

 Having a beautifully decorated table is a must in my house.
 I enjoy creating a colour scheme and working everything around it.
 Your table must be functional, and there must be space to put your dishes in the middle.

+Your festive menu is done!
 Now time to relax, let your dishwasher do the work, and delegate someone else to do the tidying up…you’re done!

 Maria Patisso of Organise My Life, is a Sydney based professional organiser, who works with clients to improve the quality and efficiency of their life and home.
-Maria specialises in stunning pantry transformations, and publishes a weekly “how to” video on her own YouTube channel, providing life hacks, organisational skills, and budgeting ideas.
+Moreover, she specialises in stunning pantry transformations, and publishes a weekly “how to” video on her own YouTube channel, providing life hacks, organisational skills, and budgeting ideas.
 Maria also has a successful lifestyle blog My So-Called Lifestyle.